rrrrrr111/material-shop/backend/README.md

-#### Initial setup
+## Initial Setup
 1. Install
 - Gradle 4.10+
 - JDK 11+
--     IntelliJ IDEA 2018.2+ or other IDE for working with Java
+- IntelliJ IDEA 2018.2+ or other IDE with Java support
 3. In the settings of IntelliJ IDEA
 - Code Style -> Java remove the splitting import to the asterisk
 - Editor -> File Encodings -> Default encoding for properties files set UTF-8

-#### Teams
+## CLI Commands
-* To launch the backend application, we are doing a startup configuration of the `ru.rich.matshop.webapi.Start` class, passing parameters
+* To launch the backend application, need to add starting configuration for the `ru.rich.matshop.webapi.Start` class, passing parameters
        - Program arguments

             --spring.config.location = file: /// C: / .. ../material-shop/conf/local/application.properties